Frequently asked questions (FAQs)

 • We provide a suggested structure and sequence to support you, from curriculum links to a term planner and detailed lesson plans, but it is completely up to you how you implement the programme.

-• Term planners are suggested sequences only, based on a fairly logical order of required knowledge.
+• The program is intended to be a flexible tool to support your classroom teaching.
+Term planners are suggested sequences only and can be tailored to your school’s needs.
 They are not related to the focus on explicit teaching, and they are not related to spaced practice or retrieval of knowledge.
 They are just a guide to a sequential acquisition of knowledge.

 • The term planners show the expected length of each topic - one week or two.
-One week is the smallest suggested length - four sessions of teaching.
+One week is the smallest suggested length, including four sessions of teaching.
 However, the curriculum specifies 5 hour-long sessions, so we've given a suggestion of how to create a fifth session in the generic learning sequence documents.
-Most of our topics are 4 or 5 sessions long, with some at 7 or 8 - and in these cases the term planner will show 2 weeks and the generic learning sequence documents will offer a suggestion for creating more if needed.
-You can choose to split sessions into two parts, or add revision/review, etc. if you need an extra session.
+Most of our topics are 4 or 5 sessions long, with some at 7 or 8.
+In the case of 7 or 8 sessions, the term planner will show 2 weeks and the generic learning sequence documents will offer a suggestion for creating more if needed.
+You can choose to split sessions into two parts or add revision, if you need an extra session.

 How are lesson plans and lessons structured?